 Parkinson’s Law and Civil Service Pay

-A Fourth Point: I have been told that French public functionaries were not given any increase in pay or monetary compensation last year, and that this year also, they will suffer from the same fate.
+A Third Point: I have been told that French public functionaries were not given any increase in pay or monetary compensation last year, and that this year also, they will suffer from the same fate.
 Just imagine that for two years these employees will not get any increment let alone any monetary compensation!

 In Greece the situation seems to be worse.
 Last year, the functionaries had to suffer from a reduction in their salary, it was that bad for them.
 They were then expecting to catch up this year, but now they have to face an even worse situation.
 They will have to face a further reduction in their salary.
 Not only that, they will have to work longer hours as those who have reached retiring age will not be replaced.
 You then have less people to work much more.